094459/newsletter-oss-projects/README.md

 **video-understanding-solution**

 [video-understanding-solution](https://aws-oss.beachgeek.co.uk/3sj) This is a deployable solution to help save your time in understanding videos without having to watch every video.
 You can upload videos and this solution can generate AI-powered summary and entities extraction for each video.
 It also supports Q&A about the video like "What is funny about the video?", "How does Jeff Bezos look like there?", and "What shirt did he wear?".
 You can also search for videos using semantic search e.g. "Amazon's culture and history".
 This solution extracts information from visual scenes, audio, visible texts, and detected celebrities or faces in the video.
 It leverages an LLM which can understand visual and describe the video frames.
 You can upload videos to your Amazon Simple Storage Service (S3) bucket bucket by using AWS console, CLI, SDK, or other means (e.g. via AWS Transfer Family).
 This solution will automatically trigger processes including call to Amazon Transcribe for voice transcription, call to Amazon Rekognition to extract the objects visible, and call to Amazon Bedrock with Claude 3 model to extract scenes and visually visible text.
 The LLM used can perform VQA (visual question answering) from images (video frames), which is used to extract the scene and text.
 This combined information is used to generate the summary and entities extraction as powered by generative AI with Amazon Bedrock.
 The UI chatbot also uses Amazon Bedrock for the Q&A chatbot.
 The summaries, entities, and combined extracted information are stored in S3 bucket, available to be used for further custom analytics. (#194)

+**whats-new-summary-notifier**

+[whats-new-summary-notifier](https://aws-oss.beachgeek.co.uk/3x4) is a demo repo that lets you build a generative AI application that summarises the content of AWS What's New and other web articles in multiple languages, and delivers the summary to Slack or Microsoft Teams. (#198)

 ### Application integration and middleware